 We're tackling 'portion distortion'

-Whether they’re at home or eating out, helping people understand what’s in the food they eat is crucial to maintaining a healthy diet.
-And so is knowing what an appropriate portion size looks like.
-We know that portions are getting bigger and as a result, people are eating more.
+Helping people understand what an appropriate portion size looks like is crucial to maintaining a healthy diet.
+We know that portions are getting bigger, and as a result, people are eating more.
 'Portion distortion' is, unfortunately, becoming the norm.
 Our Highest Nutritional Standards (HNS) have thresholds set for energy per serve basis, limiting the portion sizes for each product type.

 Empowering through education